Mike Pinner

-Michael John Pinner (born 16 February 1934) is an English former amateur footballer who played as a goalkeeper.
+Michael John Pinner (16 February 1934 – 2 May 2023) was an English amateur footballer who played as a goalkeeper.

 Club career

 Born in Boston, Pinner spent his early career with Boston Grammar School, Wyberton Rangers, Notts County, Cambridge University, Hendon, Pegasus, Aston Villa and Arsenal.
-He later played for Sheffield Wednesday, Corinthian-Casuals, Queens Park Rangers, Manchester United, Chelsea, Hendon, Swansea City, Leyton Orient and Lisburn Distillery.
+He later played for Sheffield Wednesday, Corinthian-Casuals, Queens Park Rangers, Manchester United, Chelsea, Hendon, Swansea City, Leyton Orient and Distillery.

 International career

 Pinner played for the England amateur national team, earning 52 caps.

-He also participated for Great Britain at the Olympics in 1956 and 1960, making three appearances in total.
+Pinner also participated for Great Britain at the Olympics in 1956 and 1960, making three appearances in total.

 Later career

-He combined his amateur playing career with his day job as a lawyer, and he later became a property developer, living in London after retiring.
+Pinner combined his amateur playing career with his day job as a lawyer, and he later became a property developer, living in London after retiring.